 Students will have the option of approving the increases, rejecting them, or spreading the increase over two years.

-Students will also have the choice to vote on an increase for the Laurentian University Emergency Response Team (LUCERT), Pride, the Women’s Centre, and World University Service of Canada (WUSC.)
+Students will also have the choice to vote on an increase for the Laurentian University Emergency Response Team (LUCERT), Pride, the Women’s Centre, World University Service of Canada (WUSC) and Indigenous Student Circle.

 According to Laurentian, the university’s compulsory ancillary fees are currently the second-lowest of the 21 Ontario universities.
 In order to change those fees, the university’s administration and student associations must follow a process laid out in the Compulsory Fee Protocol.